 Cummings Coaches

-A pilot program providing grant-writing mentorship to a limited number of small nonprofits
+A component of the Cummings $30 Million Grant Program providing grant-writing mentorship to a limited number of small nonprofits

-In a spring 2023 survey of applicants, several respondents strongly encouraged Cummings Foundation to offer coaching to help organizations more effectively navigate the grant application process.
+Following a survey of prior grant applicants, several respondents strongly encouraged Cummings Foundation to offer coaching to help organizations more effectively navigate the grant application process.
 It was suggested that providing this type of support to small nonprofits with limited experience, resources, and/or professional networks could help address disparities and make the process more accessible, equitable, and inclusive.

-As a direct result of this feedback, Cummings Foundation is delighted to introduce a pilot program that offers one-on-one coaching to a limited number of applicants during the 2023 grant cycle.
+As a direct result of this feedback, Cummings Foundation is delighted to offer one-on-one coaching to a limited number of applicants during the LOI and full application stages of each grants cycle.
+To date, the Foundation has received highly positive impressions from participating nonprofits:

 LOI Coaching Timeline

-Applicants complete a brief form to request coaching and, while awaiting response, begin to draft an LOI.
+Applicants complete this brief form by Wednesday, July 24 to request coaching and, while awaiting response, begin to draft an LOI.

 Each applicant contacts its coach to schedule an introductory meeting, share a working draft of the LOI, and discuss how they would like to structure their meetings.
 Applicants and coaches will then meet over this four-week period.